 Typical high speed ADCs use both clock edges to generate a variety of internal timing signals and, as a result, may be sensitive to clock duty cycle.
-Commonly, a ±5% tolerance is required on the clock duty cycle to maintain dynamic performance characteristics.
+Commonly, a $\pm 5\%$ tolerance is required on the clock duty cycle to maintain dynamic performance characteristics.

-The AD9253 contains a duty cycle stabilizer (DCS) that retimes the nonsampling (falling) edge, providing an internal clock signal with a nominal 50% duty cycle.
-This allows the user to provide a wide range of clock input duty cycles without affecting the performance of the AD9253.
-Noise and distortion performance are nearly flat for a wide range of duty cycles with the DCS on, as shown in Figure 64.
+The AD9653 contains a duty cycle stabilizer (DCS) that retimes the nonsampling (falling) edge, providing an internal clock signal with a nominal 50% duty cycle.
+This feature minimizes performance degradation in cases where the clock input duty cycle deviates from 50% greater than the specified $\pm 5\%$.
+Noise and distortion performance are nearly flat for a wider range of duty cycles with the DCS on, as shown in Figure 67 and Figure 68.

-Figure 64.
-SNR vs. DCS On/Off
+Figure 68.
+SNR vs. DCS On/Off, $V{REF} = 1.3 \text{ V}$